wp-plugins/authorizenet-woocommerce-addon/readme.txt

 2. No technical skills needed.
 3. Prerequisite visualized on screenshots.
 4. Adds Transaction ID, Authorization Code, Response Reason to Order Note.
-5. Can be customized easily.
+5. This plugin can be customized easily.
-6. Bundles with <a href="http://developer.authorize.net/downloads">Official Authorize.Net® AIM Libraries</a>.
+6. This plugin bundles with <a href="http://developer.authorize.net/downloads">Official Authorize.Net® AIM Libraries</a>.
-7. Can work with Sandbox/Live Authorize.Net accounts for testing purpose.
+7. This plugin can work with Sandbox/Live Authorize.Net accounts with single checkbox to put it in live/test mode
 8. This plugin does not store **Credit Card Details**.
-9. This plugin suppports Authorize or Authorize and Capture.
+9. This plugin suppports Authorize or Authorize and Capture with single checkbox to put it in Authorize or Authorize & Capture.
-10. Feature to accept the type of card you like.
+10. This plugin suppports to accept the type of card you like.
+11. This plugin does Support Refunds in woocommmerce interface
-11. <a href="http://developer.authorize.net/faqs/#md5">MD5 Hash</a> not neccesary as this plugin uses AIM
+12. <a href="http://developer.authorize.net/faqs/#md5">MD5 Hash</a> not neccesary as this plugin uses AIM

 == Screenshots ==